Introduction and key legislation

 VCAT may appoint the OPA as a “plenary guardian”, “limited guardian” or “alternative guardian” (for discussion of these terms, see Guardianship and medical treatment).
 The OPA does not accept appointments as administrator.

 An order for guardianship can only be made where the person concerned is over 18 years of age and has a disability that affects their capacity to make “reasonable judgments”, and where a legally binding decision needs to be made on the person’s behalf.
-As the most restrictive option, guardianship is seen as a last resort.
-In all cases, the least restrictive options are sought for the person with a disability.

 Ideally, guardianship is given to a relative or friend (i.e. someone who knows, understands, and is familiar with the person’s needs and who will act in their best interests).
 However, if a relative or friend is not available, or if these people have a conflict of interest, the OPA can be appointed as guardian instead.
 An order for guardianship or administration can be tailored to suit the person’s particular needs.
 For more information, see Guardianship and medical treatment.